Miller Hull

 Map

-The new U.S. Consulate Compound will be built on an 8.5-acre site in the upscale Monraz neighborhood along Guadalajara’s western border with the city of Zapopan.
-The multi-building campus includes a new 12,000-square-meter office building, entry pavilions, support and utility buildings, recreational areas and two 150-vehicle underground parking garages.
+The new U.S. consulate general is located in Guadalajara’s Monraz neighborhood, where it enjoys a central position in a dynamic community that combines historical charm with modern amenities.
+The multi-building compound includes a new 12,000-square-meter office building, entry pavilions, Marines residence, support and utility buildings, recreational areas and two 150-vehicle underground parking garages.

-The climate of Guadalajara is very mild and conducive to exterior living as long as shade from the sun and protection from the rain are provided.
-In response to these climate drivers, the building is covered by the design team’s interpretation of the vernacular “palapa” shading device which not only shades the building’s façade and secure outdoor areas, but also provides the building a unifying civic gesture befitting its use.
-In addition, the design of the site includes plans to save a large mature grove of trees adjacent to the compound perimeter, providing an immediate benefit for employees and visitors with shade, colorful vegetation and habitat for wildlife.
+Given Guadalajara’s mild climate, outdoor living is not only possible but also quite common provided there is protection from the sun and rain.
+To accommodate this indoor/outdoor flexibility, the building integrates an interpretation of the vernacular “palapa” shading device, which not only shades the building’s façade and secure outdoor areas, but also provides the building a unifying civic gesture befitting the facility’s significance.
+The project also prioritizes the preservation of the local environment and ecosystem by retaining a series of street trees that border the site and protecting a mature grove of Jacaranda trees just inside the compound.
+These mature trees will provide an immediate benefit for employees and visitors with shade, colorful vegetation, and habitat for wildlife.

-Given the large number of daily consular visitors (an average of 1,800 per day now, expected to reach 2,400 per day in the coming decade), the layout of the consular department became one of the key drivers to the design of the building and site.
+The current average of 1,200 daily consular visitors is expected to increase to 2,000 over the next decade, driving much of the consular section’s layout and the overall building and site design.
 The design team worked closely with the State Department’s Bureau of Consular Affairs to define a new paradigm for consular service: a second-floor consular department.
-Cantilevered out from the floors above and below, the glass-clad volume of the consular department provides a clear wayfinding element for visitors coming to the building for the first time.
-Accessed by escalators and elevators, the department occupies the building’s entire second level and provides visitors with views out to the tree canopy and the city beyond.
-The design provides the department with three times the number of service windows than the present consulate, improving service time dramatically.
+Cantilevered out from the floors above and below, the glass-clad consular section volumetrically expresses and celebrates the primary function of the building, while also providing a clear wayfinding element for visitors.
+Accessed by escalators and elevators, the consular area occupies the building’s entire second level and provides visitors with ample service windows, improved service times, and panoramic views through the mature Jacaranda trees to the city beyond.